Partition function approach to non-Gaussian likelihoods: information theory and state variables for Bayesian inference: Parametric transition from prior to posterior

 with $J=0$.
 For a parameter domain $K\subseteq \mathds{R}^n $, \autoref{eq: work gibbs relation} leads to

 which ultimately results in

-\autoref{eq: work and likelih} is highly intuitive and consistent with \citet{Dahlsten_2011}: The average amount of work $W$ expended in inference equals the effective potential energy contributed by the likelihood at the intermediate stage $\lambda$ of the update.
+since the equality of the integrals in \autoref{eq: equality for all K} holds for any domain of integration $K$. \autoref{eq: work and likelih} is highly intuitive and consistent with \citet{Dahlsten_2011}: The amount of \enquote{work} $W$ expended in inference equals the effective potential energy contributed by the likelihood at the intermediate stage $\lambda$ of the update.
 In that sense, the work performed to update a parameter space ensemble in light of new data depends on the data itself as well as the model choice via the likelihood.

 The illustrative role played by the analogue of mechanical work $W$ in statistical inference (\autoref{eq: work and likelih}) motivates Sect.~\ref{sect_differential}, which aims to transfer thermodynamical concepts to information theory.